hmasing/solo_aviation_playbook/content/03-avionics-operations/14-billing-cost-management.md

 effective_date: "2025-01-27"
 ---

-# Avionics Billing and Cost Management
+# Billing and Cost Management

 Manage accurate billing and cost tracking for avionics services while maintaining transparency in pricing and labor charges.